leonlinsx/minimal-mistakes/_posts/2020-02-01-month-draft.md

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/Cosign purpose.png)

 I wasn't cool enough to get an invite (story of my life), so I tried signing up for the waitlist.
-The signup process is straightforward, and relies on you having a strong twitter network.
+The signup process is straightforward, and assumes you have a strong twitter network.
 That's a fair assumption for most people in tech \[1\].

 They ask you for the name and twitter handle of a person you'd like to endorse: